Michael Wear explores the essential role of religion in US politics. How is the political landscape changing? 19/07/2024

 Yet, I must express my deep level of dissatisfaction in how this kind of analysis matches the moment.

 We have been through a period of great moral and cultural decline in American politics.
 The spectacle of the culture wars leveraged religious feelings and motivations to support political causes.
 This became so enculturated that political outcomes and partisan victory came to take on profound religious meaning.
-If Christianity was constituted by a set of discrete policy positions, than the political loss of candidates who hold those positions could be taken as a blow to Christianity itself.
+If Christianity was constituted by a set of discrete policy positions, then the political loss of candidates who hold those positions could be taken as a blow to Christianity itself.
 Over time, what started, perhaps, as the use of religion to motivate and give meaning to our politics, turned in on itself so that it was politics that was providing meaning to religion.
 We see this reflected in the ways in which, for example, the term evangelical in America has come to encompass more political beliefs than theological ones.
 Take the startling statistic from the 2022 Cooperative Election Study, which found that 14 per cent of Muslims and 12 per cent of Hindus described themselves as ‘born again’ or evangelical Christians.
 Some 43 per cent of evangelicals in the survey said they did not believe in the divinity of Christ.

 This alarming development has been described in different ways by different people, including Robert Putnam and David Campbell in their book, American Grace, and Michelle Margolis in her book From Politics to the Pews.
 I refer to the leveraging of religious meaning to provide supplemental support for one’s political views as Political Therapeutic Deism, a concept I coined in my new book, The Spirit of Our Politics: Spiritual Formation and the Renovation of Public Life.
 Here I describe it as “a kind of religious perspective that exists to offer divine affirmation of one’s politics”.